Analysis of DNA for Casey lines

 Non Paternity Events vs. Overlapping Haplotypes

 This section is speculative in nature and I have not seen these issues addressed in depth at other DNA web sites and is not well covered in publications on DNA used for genealogy.
 However, I found the issue covered by Mark Jobling in the June, 2001 issue of Trends in Genetics (the internet is wonderful at times).
-I am now convinced that non-Casey surnames found in the SC and TN cluster are very good candidates for NPE events.
-This is based on the fact that only one of the ten individuals that are closely related do not have the surname Casey.
+I am now convinced that non-Casey surnames found in the SC cluster are very good candidates for NPE events.
+This is based on the fact that only one submission of the fourteen that are closely related do not have the surname Casey.
 When the vast majority of submissions that are closely related have the same surname, it would be much less likely that other surnames randomly crossed genetic paths (known as overlapping haplotypes).
-For the Irish Cluster, the opposite is true.
-The Ysearch database shows that there are 23 individuals within five mutation points of the baseline for the Irish Cluster (I used mutation point mu2 from the 37 marker cladogram for the oldest ancestor of this group).
+For the Irish cluster, the opposite is true.
+The Ysearch database shows that there are 23 individuals within five mutation points of the baseline for the Irish cluster.
 Only two out of 23 submissions in this listing were Caseys.
 For this cluster's haplogroup (the very common R1b1), overlapping haplotypes are not unusual.
 There are two Casey, two Forbes, two Butler, two McGraw and a myriad of other surnames: Harvey, McLain, Ramsey, Brooks, Peppers, Hart, Bryan, Anderson, Hogan, Cummings, Iron, Crow, Blair and McGrath.
 This implies that most of these haplotypes are probably not related via NPE scenarios but are most likely overlapping haplotypes of a common haplogroup (R1b1).
 This will make sorting out NPEs in this cluster much more difficult.
-Another interesting piece of information from this Ysearch database are the origins of these individuals: Ireland (9), Scotland (6), US (5) and Unknown (3).
-This implies that our Casey origins may be: a) Scotland ancestors who migrated to Ireland then to the US (this may explain why most of the Casey lines are not Catholic); b) Some Irish lines migrated to Scotland (probably a much lower probability but possible).

 There are three reasons for genetically diverse events that seem to be evolving: 1) Non paternity events (NPEs) are where real families and biology diverge.
 These are adoptions and out of wedlock children.
 I contend that the Hanvey line is the only valid candidate at this point in time.
-Only the SC and TN cluster will have higher probabilty of NPE events at this point in time; 2) The rarely covered topic is nature's ability for different genetic lines to randomly cross paths (overlapping haplotypes); The Irish Cluster seems to exhibit this variation.
+Only the SC cluster will have higher probabilty of NPE events at this point in time; 2) The rarely covered topic is nature's ability for different genetic lines to randomly cross paths (overlapping haplotypes); The Irish Cluster seems to exhibit this variation.
 When overlapping haplotypes exist, it will be much harder to determine NPE events as haplotypes will not always be related in this scenario.
 3) Another topic that was not well understood before DNA is that having the same surname does not imply any genetic relationship as we once thought.
 Only very uncommon surnames will have one common ancestor.
-More common names can have ten to one hundred unique unrelated ancestors that only shared interest in the same surname when surnames were first used by most Europeans only a short genetic time ago.
+More common names can have ten to one hundred unique unrelated ancestors that only shared interest in the same surname when surnames were first used by most Europeans only a short time ago.
 These three issues can be confused for each other as well and not correctly identifying the sources of these issues can lead to incorrect conclusions.
-For the Irish Cluster, upgrading to 67 markers may provide more uniqueness between these overlapping haplotypes.
-However, upgrades to 67 markers for the SC & TN Cluster have not proven very fruitful to date.

 Until the availability of DNA submissions to analyze, I had a very inaccurate assumption concerning the exact relationship of other Casey lines to my Casey line.
-I also assumed that Casey was an Irish name and that all Casey lines (except for NPE lines) would have a common ancestor back in the early days of Ireland.
+I also assumed that Casey was an Irish name and that most Casey lines (except for NPE lines) would have a common ancestor back in the early days of Ireland.
 However, the genetic distance from many of the Casey lines have not proven this not to be the case.
-I am now beginning to believe that there were 10 to 100 unique individuals that first used the Casey surname.
+I am now beginning to believe that there may be 10 to 100 unique individuals that first used the Casey surname.
 Surnames were generally forced upon our ancestors by governments and early rulers in order to collect taxes and raise armies.
 With surnames like Smith or Brooks, the orginal assignment of surname was driven by trade or geography.
 For the first Irish individuals that were told to start using a surname, these individuals did not get all get unique surnames and it is likely that geography played significant role or that the clan that they belonged to played a large role.
 It is possible that their vocation could have played a role as well (clan leaders probably had unique names as may have soldiers, farmers and other vocations).
 The Casey surname has a military meaning (it means dart-armed chief in battle).
 Dart refers to knives (shorter than swords).
+It could mean that the Casey surname was taken due vocation (military) by many unrelated men.

 Call for better documentation